Skip to Main Content

 2:00PM, Starting at the Fiesta; free

-The Firehouse Gigantes Procession occurs at the end of the Longmont Dia de los Muertos Family Fiesta on October 11th, 2025 around 2pm.
-We invite the community to process through Downtown Longmont led by Aztec dancers and the Firehouse Gigantes.
-Gigantes, or Mojigangas, are giant puppets made of papier mâché or cardboard materials.
+The Firehouse Gigantes Procession occurs at the end of the Longmont Dia de Muertos Family Fiesta on October 11th, 2025 around 2pm.
+We invite the community to process through Downtown Longmont led by Aztec dancers and the Firehouse Gigantes, giant puppets made of papier mâché or cardboard materials.
 They are approximately 10- 15 feet tall and originated from Spain, but were brought to Mexico around the 1600s.
 The head and bust of the puppet are made of papier mâché, which is then mounted on a tall supporting A-frame structure.